YoavALM/Getting_and_Cleaning_Course_Poject/Coodbook.md

 there are 30 subjects numbered 1 - 30.

 ### 2nd colume - "activity".
-there are 5 types of activity in this data set:
+there are 6 types of activity in this data set:
 1) "WALKING".
 2) "WALKING_UPSTAIRS".
 3) "WALKING_DOWNSTAIRS".
 4) "SITTING".
 5) "STANDING".
+6) "LAYING"

 ### 3rd to 68th colume - Average and Standard deviation of Full sets measurments.
 Types of measurments:
 * TimeBodyAccelerometer: Body Accelerometer (Each colume for Axis X,Y,Z / Ave. and STD) - 6 columns.